ncayllahua/GigisPizzaHOL/serverless/gigis-serverless-HOL.md

 - Cloud Events

 ## VCN - Virtual Cloud Network Creation
-If you have created previously a VCN in your compartment, you can use it instead of create a new want, but if you don't have any VNC created, please follow next steps:
+If you have created previously a VCN in your compartment, you can use it instead of create a new one, but if you don't have any VNC created, please follow next steps:

 Go to Core Infrastructure -> Networking in the main menu and click in Virtual Cloud Networks.